 Let me explain.

-TSL offers B2B marketing generation services to technology & non-technology based companies.
+TSL offers B2B marketing and lead generation services to technology & non-technology based companies.
 On the digital side that always includes measuring performance with an analytics platform.
 Many companies will choose Google Analytics since it's free and capable.
 Therefore we have access to over a hundred Google Analytics accounts.
 Because of this, a goal of ours was to create a singular view of all 100 accounts.
 This was possible using Google Sheets.

 What we did